CTFEDs/grid-workshop/decks/deck.md

 # Grid

-CSS Grid Layout introduces a two dimensional grid system to CSS.
+## CSS Grid Layout introduces a two dimensional grid system to CSS.

 ---

 # Grid

-Grids can be used to lay out major page areas or small user interface elements.
+## Grids can be used to lay out major page areas or small user interface elements.

 ---

 ## What is a grid?

-A grid is an intersecting set of horizontal and vertical lines – one set defining columns and the other rows.
+## A grid is an intersecting set of horizontal and vertical lines – one set defining columns and the other rows.

 ---

-## What is a grid?
+# What is a grid?

-Elements can be placed onto the grid respecting these column and row lines.
+## Elements can be placed onto the grid respecting these column and row lines.

 ---

 ## Features

-- Fixed and flexible track sizes
+- ## Fixed and flexible track sizes

-- Item placement
+- ## Item placement

-- Creation of additional tracks to hold content
+- ## Creation of additional tracks to hold content
-- Alignment control
-- Control of overlapping content

 ^You can create a grid with fixed track sizes – using pixels for example.
 You can also create a grid using flexible sizes with percentages or with the new fr unit designed for this purpose.

 ^ You can place items into a precise location on the grid using line numbers, names or by targeting an area of the grid.
 Grid also contains an algorithm to control the placement of items not given an explicit position on the grid.

 ^ You can define an explicit grid with grid layout but the specification also deals with content added outside of a declared grid, adding additional rows and columns as needed.
 Features such as adding “as many columns as will fit into a container” are included.

+---

+## Features

+- ## Alignment control

+- ## Control of overlapping content

 ^ Grid contains alignment features in order that we can control how items align once placed into a grid area, and how the entire grid is aligned.